clazarski/ST558_project/README.md

     ##     avg median    sd
     ##   <dbl>  <dbl> <dbl>
     ## 1  76.3   78.8  9.24

+The summary measures support that the typical temperatures across the globe for these cities are between 65 and 85 degrees F.

 Is there any relationship between temperature and AQI level?